 While the continued presence or appearance of trout in all of the current monitoring sections in Silver Bow Creek is an improvement over past years when no fish could be detected, the rarity of these species still suggests water quality remains a concern downstream of Butte.
 At the Rocker Section, water quality is impaired by several factors including elevated ammonia levels directly related to the Butte wastewater treatment plant discharge located just upstream.
 Wastewater discharged directly into Silver Bow Creek from this facility has very high ammonia concentrations and as this ammonia reaches the stream, microbial oxidation creates a reach of stream with limited available oxygen, especially during the summer months.
 The longitudinal and temporal extent of this condition and its effects on fish species composition and abundance is unclear.
 However, within the Rocker Section itself, it is quite apparent that wastewater discharge is affecting the fish community at this site.
-Although fall sampling in 2010 detected four westslope cutthroat trout in the Rocker Section (the first trout documented in the section since sampling was initiated in 2002), it should not lessen the significance of the impacts the Butte wastewater treatment plant has on the fish community of upper Silver Bow Creek.
+Although fall sampling in 2010 and 2011 detected trout in the Rocker Section, it should not lessen the significance of the impacts the Butte wastewater treatment plant has on the fish community of upper Silver Bow Creek.
 Longnose suckers continue to dominate the fish assemblage at this site.
 Sucker species tend to be more tolerant of a variety of pollutants such as metals, nutrients, low dissolved oxygen, high sediment loading, and elevated water temperatures.
 It is unlikely we will witness a significant improvement in the health of the fishery of upper Silver Bow Creek until the discharge of the Butte wastewater treatment plant is addressed.